kleung-lab/SILAC-analysis/README.md

 2. save data so you are not re-processing data each time
 3. analyze data

-Detailed Instructions/Example
+Detailed instructions/example
 1. Add Skyline output data and parameter file to "Master" folder.
 Detailed information on the parameter file can be found below.
 In this example, the CD4+ hypoxia data in Figure 5 will be analyzed.
 The Skyline output data are contained in "CD4_Combined_Skyline_Output.csv".
 Note that data from both PNGase and tryptic fractions has been added.
 The parameter file in this example is "parameter_CD4.csv".
 2. Open "Workflow.R" in RStudio.
 2. Set the working directory to the "Master" folder.
 4. Set source to "./Master/SILAC_Script/SILAC_v2.R".
-5. Set "input" to the name of the Skyline output file (e.g. "CD4_Combined_Skyline_Output.csv").
+5. Set "input" to the name of the Skyline export file (e.g. "CD4_Combined_Skyline_Export.csv").
 6. Set "para" to the name of the parameter file (e.g. "parameter_CD4.csv").
 7. Input desired name for output .csv file (e.g. "Script_Output_CD4.csv").
-8. Set desired volcano plot properties.
-Default is all protein labels (custom = "", customlab = "normal").
-If you would like to label a specific protein, change inputs to include protein names of interest (custom = "custom', customlab = "IL18RA", "CD70")
+8. Set desired volcano plot labeling properties.
+Default is all protein labels: custom = "", customlab = "normal".
+If you would like to label a specific protein, change inputs to include protein names of interest: custom = c("IL18R1", "CD70"), customlab = "custom".
+If you would like no protein labels: custom = "none", customlab = "custom".
+9. Set log2(fold-change) cutoff.
+For 1.5 fold up- or downregulation, use r.cutoff = 0.58.
+Can increase or decrease stringency.
+11. Execute each line sequentially.
+Plots will be generated within seconds as described below.
+12. Export plots and the output .csv file will be deposited in the working directory (e.g. "Master") for further analysis.

 Detailed info on how calRatio works.